cube-js/cube/guides/real-time-dashboard/content/2_cubejs_backend_with_mongodb.md

 CUBEJS_API_SECRET=SECRET
 ```

-Now let's start Cube.js development server.
+Now let's start a Cube.js development server.

 ```bash
 $ npm run dev
 ```

-It starts a development server with a playground.
-We'll use it to generate Cube.js schema, test our
-data and, finally, build a dashboard.
+This starts a development server with a playground.
+We'll use it to generate Cube.js schema, test our data and, finally, build a dashboard.
 Open [http://localhost:4000](http://localhost:4000) in your browser.

-Cube.js uses the data schema to generate an SQL code, which will be executed in your database
+Cube.js uses the data schema to generate an SQL code, which will be executed in your database.
 Data schema is a JavaScript code, which defines measures and dimensions and how they map to SQL queries.

 Cube.js can generate a simple data schema based on the database’s tables.
 Select the `events` table and click “Generate Schema.”

 ![](/images/2-screenshot.png)

 Once the schema is generated, we can navigate to the “Build” tab and select some measures and dimensions to test out the schema.
 The "Build" tab is a place where you can build sample charts with different visualization libraries and inspect how that chart was created, starting from the generated SQL all the way up to the JavaScript code to render the chart.
-You can also inspect the JSON query, which is sent to Cube.js backend.
+You can also inspect the JSON query, which is sent to the Cube.js backend.

 ![](/images/2-screenshot-2.png)